OpenDrupal/archived-opendrupal-drupal-fundamentals/readme.md

 An introduction to Drupal as a Content Management System.
 Get familiar with Drupal's fundamental concepts.

-Viewed the slides on-line at https://opendrupal.github.io/opendrupal-drupal-fundamentals
+View the slides on-line at https://opendrupal.github.io/opendrupal-drupal-fundamentals

-General info about this course: [opendrupal.org](https://opendrupal.org/materials/drupal-fundamentals).
+General info about this course: https://opendrupal.org/materials/drupal-fundamentals

 These materials are part of the [OpenDrupal curriculum](https://opendrupal.github.io).